kiranbakale/AMI-Readme/docs/environment_configure.md

 ##### Configure Authentication (AWS)

-Finally the last thing to configure is authentication.
-This is required so Ansible can access AWS to build its dynamic inventory.
+Finally, the last thing to configure is authentication.
+This is required to allow Ansible to access AWS to build its dynamic inventory.

 Ansible provides several ways to authenticate with [AWS](https://docs.ansible.com/ansible/latest/collections/amazon/aws/aws_ec2_inventory.html#id3), you can select any method that is desired.

-All of the methods given involve the AWS Access Key you generated previously.
+All the methods given involve the AWS Access Key you generated previously.
 We've found that the easiest and secure way to do this is with the official [environment variables](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables):

 - `AWS_ACCESS_KEY_ID` - Set to the AWS Access Key.
 - `AWS_SECRET_ACCESS_KEY` - Set to the AWS Secret Key.